Inkrato/inkrato/README.md

 This is an early release of the inkrato community edition - an open source collaboration platform for teams and communities.

 It is designed for community discussion and collaborative issue tracking.
-It supports Email, Facebook, Twitter
+It supports login via email, Facebook, Twitter, Google+ and GitHub.
+Members can post, reply to posts and up or downvote posts.
+There is also a REST based API.

+What's being discussed or tracked (e.g. issues, feedback, ideas) is fully configurable, as are the discussion topics and labels and the UI theme.

 You are free to use and modify this software for both non-commercial and commercial purposes.
+Please bear in mind this is an early release.

 You can see an instance of this software running at [www.inkrato.com](https://www.inkrato.com).